risk-first/website/Boundary-Risk.md

 As shown in the above diagram, [Boundary Risk](Boundary-Risk) is the risk we face due to _commitments_ around dependencies and the limitations they place on our ability to change.
 To illustrate, lets consider two examples:

 - Although I eat cereals for breakfast, I don't have [Boundary Risk](Boundary-Risk) on them.
 If the supermarket runs out of cereals when I go, I can just buy some other food and eat that.
-- However, the hot water system in my house uses gas.
-If that's not available, I can't just switch to using oil or solar without cost.
-This is [Boundary Risk](Boundary-Risk), but it's low because the supply of gas is plentiful and seems like it will stay that way.
+- However the hot water system in my house uses gas.
+If that's not available I can't just switch to using oil or solar without cost.
+There is [Boundary Risk](Boundary-Risk), but it's low because the supply of gas is plentiful and seems like it will stay that way.

 In terms of the [Risk Landscape](Risk-Landscape), [Boundary Risk](Boundary-Risk) is exactly as it says:  a _boundary_, _wall_ or other kind of obstacle in your way to making a move you want to make. <!-- tweet-end -->  This changes the nature of the [Risk Landscape](Glossary#risk-landscape), and introduces a maze-like component to it.
 It also means that we have to make _commitments_ about which way to go, knowing that our future paths are constrained by the decisions we make.